laroue/core/docker/production/README.md

 docker-compose up -d
 ```

-### _ARK Core docker image allows you to run a `forger`.
-However it requires some additional steps that can be found by visiting our [Documentation page](https://docs.ark.io/guidebook/core/docker.html)._
+### _Core docker image allows you to run a `forger`.
+However it requires some additional steps that can be found by visiting our [Documentation page](https://docs.laroue.org/guidebook/core/docker.html)._